-Confrontation visual field testing may be performed in children using a toy or counting fingers in each quadrant.
+Confrontation visual field testing may be performed in children using a toy or by asking them to count fingers in each quadrant.
 The peripheral visual field of very young children can be assessed by observation for refixation to the field of gaze in which an object of interest has been presented.
-A young child may mimic the number of fingers held in different quadrants of the visual field while looking at the examiner's face.
+A young child may mimic or state aloud the number of fingers held in different quadrants of the visual field while looking at the examiner's face.
 Older children may count the examiner's fingers when presented in all quadrants of the visual field for each eye.
 Quantitative visual field testing should be attempted when indicated; reliability may be a concern, although performance may improve with practice.